At a glance

 - Base: A thin fermented rice-and-lentil crepe, spread on a hot griddle

-- Egg: Cracked raw onto the crepe's top face and spread thin with the ladle
+- Egg: Cracked raw onto the crepe's top face and smeared thin with the ladle

-- The move: The egg sets into the batter, becoming a skin, not a filling
+- The move: The egg sets into the batter as a second skin, not a filling

 - Names: Muttai dosai in Tamil, mutta dosa in Malayalam